csites/cam-putting-fisheye.py/readme.md

-# Webcam based putting simulation with fisheye and perspective corrections for GSPRO utilizing the R10 connector:
+# Webcam based putting simulation with fisheye lens and perspective corrections for GSPRO utilizing the R10 connector:

 ## ALL About Fisheye Lens Correction.
 Command: